 Hepatitis B is found in South East Asia, the Middle East, South and Western Pacific and parts of the Caribbean.

-Japanese B Encephalitis can occur following the rainy season in the central delta of China, low-lying regions in Nepal, northern parts of Burma, east and southern states of India, northern Sri Lanka, northern Thailand, Laos and Vietnam.
+Japanese B Encephalitis can occur following the rainy season in China, regions of Nepal, northern Burma, eastern and southern states of India, northern Sri Lanka, northern Thailand, Laos and Vietnam.
 Occasional outbreaks have been reported in Malaysia, Indonesia, Korea, Singapore, southern parts of Thailand, southern Sri Lanka and all of India.

 Rabies has a greater risk in Asia, Africa and South America.